Has the government stopped using hotels to house asylum seekers?

 The government estimates reforms to the asylum system will reduce asylum costs by “at least £1 billion per year by 2028‑29 compared with 2024-25”, although this is subject to “inherent uncertainty”.

-The Home Office has not directly confirmed how much it estimates closing asylum hotels specifically will reduce overall asylum support costs by.
+The Home Office has not directly confirmed how much it estimates closing asylum hotels specifically will reduce overall asylum support costs by, although its latest accounts state £2.1 billion was spent on hotels in 2024/25, compared to £3.0 billion spent on hotels in 2023/24.

 As we develop this Government Tracker we’re keen to hear your feedback.
 We’ll be keeping the Tracker up to date and adding more pledges in the coming months.